re-vrse-ekaj/game-final-peta/README.md

    - `[1] New Game`: Start a new boxing match.
    - `[2] Exit`: Quit the game.
 2. Follow the in-game instructions to:
-   - Choose your action during your turn:
+   - Choose your action during your turn(YOU CAN ONLY ATTACK JUST LIKE A STREET BRAWL):
      - Jab, Hook, or Uppercut.
    - Counter the opponent’s moves in turn-based gameplay.
 3. The game ends when either the player or opponent’s health reaches zero.